- Define what a retainer is (in your practice)

 - Start retainers after proof, not before

 Retainers turn freelance income from a roller coaster into something closer to a salary—without giving up independence.
 The failure mode is different: uncapped requests, vague “on-call” language, and scopeless availability burn you out while paying you like a discount employee.
+The SBA recommends predictable revenue structures like retainers for small businesses aiming to stabilize cash flow.

 Key Takeaways